ivanj-0/task2/README.md

 ## Task 2: Adversarial Attacks & Defense in Generative Models

-Please check out [Report.pdf](./Report.pdf) for comprehensive details.
+Please refer to [Report.pdf](./Report.pdf) for comprehensive details and [Demo.ipynb](./Demo.ipynb) for a quick demonstration of our most effective attack and defense.